biocatiit/website/content/scihi/2003_insect_muscle.rst

         assumption that each head could pivot at two points, and identified the best fit to the observed low-angle x-ray pattern.
-The model confirmed that resting myosin filaments have stacked rings or “crowns” of eight heads each — two heads per myosin molecule.
+The model confirmed that resting myosin filaments have stacked rings or "crowns" of eight heads each — two heads per myosin molecule.
 One head of each myosin projects about 90° from the filament axis; the other tucks inward against the filament's circumference.